zenrion/advent-of-code-2024/README.md

 # Creating a Runner

-Run the following command in the terminal:
+Run the following command in the terminal to create a runner for the current day of the month:
-`node createRunner {DAY}`
+`node generate`

-The {DAY} must be two digits long, so single digit days must be prepended with 0.
+Use the `--day` argument to specify a specific day.
+- The day must be between 1-31.

 ### Example
-`node createRunner 03`
+`node createRunner --day 3`

 This will create a new folder "03" with the following files:
 * input.txt